Pug234/btb.py/docs/index.md

 Lets start simple by just returning a word

 ```
-  import btbpug as btb
+  import btbpug
+  btb = btbpug.client(token=YOUR_TOKEN)
   print(btb.word())
   #citifications
 ```

 Great, that all worked!
-For information on what you can do with this library look though the rest of the documentations.
-For more examples of using this library check out [Examples](https://github.com/Pug234/btb.py/tree/main/examples), vist the rest of the [documentation](https://github.com/Pug234/btb.py/blob/main/docs/documentaion.md)
+For information on what you can do with this library look though the rest of the [documentation](https://github.com/Pug234/btb.py/blob/main/docs/documentaion.md).
+For more examples of using this library check out [Examples](https://github.com/Pug234/btb.py/tree/main/examples).